 Strategic Inquiry is relentlessly focused on student learning.

-It develops the leadership capacity of teacher teams to turn schools around from the ground up.
+It develops the leadership capacity of teacher teams to improve schools from the ground up.

 How does it work?